MystenLabs/sui-payment-kit/README.md

-# SUI Pay
+# Sui Payment Standard

 A secure payment processing system built on the Sui blockchain that provides reliable payment verification and receipt management.

 ## Technical Overview

-SUI Pay is a Move smart contract that enables secure, verifiable payments on the Sui network with built-in duplicate prevention and optional receipt persistence.
+Sui Payment Standard is a Move smart contract that enables secure, verifiable payments on the Sui network with built-in duplicate prevention and optional receipt persistence.
 The system is designed around payment registries that can be configured with custom policies for receipt management and expiration.

 ### PaymentRegistry